TrevorKap/Portfolio-Page/index.md

 ------
 <h3> Dispersion Location Analysis </h3>

 In this practice study, we leverage the p-dispersion problem to a political analysis regarding homeowner eligibility for former convicts.
+Graphics were created using ArcGIS Pro & Tableau.

 * [Report](/projects/Abstract_Dispersion_2.html)